chef/automate/components/docs-chef-io/content/automate/postgres_external_upgrade.md

 This upgrade guide is for systems running:

-- Ubuntu 18.04 or higher
 - A Single PostgreSQL 9.6 installation
+- Using Ubuntu 18.04 or higher
-- On a virtual machine such as EC2 or on a single physical machine
+- On a virtual machine such as an EC2 instance or on a single physical machine
 - Enough free space to run a second copy of the data that is in the existing PostgreSQL 9.6 installation.
 This upgrade requires a minimum of 55% free space on the machine.

 ### Backup Chef Automate